 BILL# BRIEF DESCRIPTION PRIMARY SPONSOR STATUS HB 778 This bill authorizes the director of the police standards and training council to detail law enforcement training specialists employed by the council for law enforcement and crowd control services and relative to disability retirement benefits.
-Rep. Terry Roy 2/12/25: House Criminal Justice and Public Safety voted 16-0 for OTP with amendment #2025-0329h.
-2/20/25: House voted OTPA (0329h) in voice vote.
-4/17/25: Senate Judiciary voted 4-0 for OTP with amendment #2025-1489s (strikes "mentally incapacitated") and moved to consent calendar.
-4/17/25: Senate voted for OTPA (1489s) in voice vote.
-House can concur or go to committee of conference.
+Rep. Terry Roy 1/23/25: House Criminal Justice and Public Safety public hearing.
+2/12/25: Executive session.
+16-0 for OTP with amendment #2025-0329h.
+2/20/25: House voted OTP with amendment #2025-0329h in voice vote.
+3/18/25 and 4/1/25: Senate Judiciary public hearings.
+4/17/25: Judiciary voted 4-0 for OTP with amendment #2025-1489s (strikes "mentally incapacitated") and moved to consent calendar.
+4/17/25: Senate voted for OTP with amendment #2025-1489s in voice vote.
+Bill will go to committee of conference.
 SB 20 This bill provides that the state shall pay 7.5% of local employer retirement contributions for Group I Teachers and Group II Police and Fire members.
 Sen. Cindy Rosenwald 1/30/25: Senate voted 23-0 for OTP, then tabled by voice vote.
 SB 83 This bill: I. Establishes an elderly, disabled, blind, and deaf property tax exemption fund to provide reimbursements to municipalities.
 II.
 Authorizes video lottery terminals at facilities licensed to conduct charitable gaming.
 III.
 Creates a statewide self-exclusion list to combat problem gambling.
 IV.
 Renames state lottery commission to better reflect its statutory obligations.
 Sen. Timothy Lang 3/27/25: Senate voted OTP with amendment #2025-1102s by voice vote.
 4/15/25: House Ways and Means public hearing.
 Discussion focused on division of VLT revenue to the state and constitutionality of revenue not being restricted to education.
 4/22/25: Full committee work session.
 Discussion included distribution of state revenue from VLTs.
-5/6/25: Full committee work session rescheduled to May 20 at the earliest.
-Note: Bill includes dedicated funding from VLTs to Group II retirement system.
+Second work session to be scheduled.
+Note: This bill includes dedicated funding from VLTs to Group II retirement system.
 SB 242 This bill establishes a cost of living adjustment in 2025 to be paid by the retirement system on the first \$50,000 of a retired group II member's or beneficiary's allowance.
 The cost of this supplemental allowance is paid from the state general fund.
 Sen. Bill Gannon 3/6/25: Senate voted for OTP by voice vote and then tabled by voice vote.
 Committee Key: ED&A = Executive Departments & Administration; Location Key: LOB = Legislative Office Building; SH = State House.

 OTP - Ought to Pass; OTPA - Ought to Pass with Amendment; ITL - Inexpedient to Legislate